 If, then, you want to have a large population and to provide it with arms so as to establish a great empire, you will have made your population such that you cannot handle it as you please.
-While, if you keep it either small or unarmed so as to be able to manage it, and then acquire dominions, either you will lose your hold on it or it will be at the mercy of anyone who attacks you.39 armed, such a republic will never be able to grow."40 As Pocock puts it, "where there is good military organization, there must also be good laws; and where there are buoni ordini and buona milizia, there will almost certainly be buona fortuna also."41 Again, these arguments are presented separately from any consideration of a citizen army's military value.42 They are complements to that pragmatic vector of thought.
-Yet they also sit uneasily beside another set of crosscutting concerns that Machiavelli expressed about the people at large: the public, he explained, is easily misled "by the false appearance of good," and so "often seeks its own ruin."43 Hence, a "republic which could avoid all contact with her neighbors might limit her arms and live in aristocratic stability," but this is practically not possible.44
+While, if you keep it either small or unarmed so as to be able to manage it, and then acquire dominions, either you will lose your hold on it or it will be at the mercy of anyone who attacks you.

+As in The Prince, an unarmed populace is a royal road to dissipation and defeat.
+But an armed population, albeit necessary, imposes constraints on what a ruler can do.
+For "without a large population, and this well armed, such a republic will never be able to grow."
+As Pocock puts it, "where there is good military organization, there must also be good laws; and where there are buoni ordini and buona milizia, there will almost certainly be buona fortuna also."
+Again, these arguments are presented separately from any consideration of a citizen army's military value.
+They are complements to that pragmatic vector of thought.
+Yet they also sit uneasily beside another set of crosscutting concerns that Machiavelli expressed about the people at large: the public, he explained, is easily misled "by the false appearance of good," and so "often seeks its own ruin."
+Hence, a "republic which could avoid all contact with her neighbors might limit her arms and live in aristocratic stability," but this is practically not possible.